 A read-data time slot begins like a write-one time slot.
 The voltage on the data line must remain below V{TL} until the read low time t{RL} is expired.
-During the t{RL} window, when responding with a 0, the DS1922L/DS1922T start pulling the data line low; their internal timing generator determines when this pulldown ends and the voltage starts rising again.
-When responding with a 1, the DS1922L/DS1922T do not hold the data line low at all, and the voltage starts rising as soon as t{RL} is over.
+During the t{RL} window, when responding with a 0, the DS1922E starts pulling the data line low; its internal timing generator determines when this pulldown ends and the voltage starts rising again.
+When responding with a 1, the DS1922E does not hold the data line low at all, and the voltage starts rising as soon as t{RL} is over.

-The sum of $t{RL} + \delta$ (rise time) on one side and the internal timing generator of the DS1922L/DS1922T on the other side define the master sampling window (t_MSRMIN to t_MSRMAX) in which the master must perform a read from the data line.
-For most reliable communication, t{RL} should be as short as permissible and the master should read close to but no later than t_MSRMAX.
-After reading from the data line, the master must wait until t_SLOT is expired.
-This guarantees sufficient recovery time t{REC} for the DS1922L/DS1922T to get ready for the next time slot.
+The sum of t{RL} + d (rise time) on one side and the internal timing generator of the DS1922E on the other side define the master sampling window (tmsrmin to tMSRMAX) in which the master must perform a read from the data line.
+For most reliable communication, tal should be as short as permissible and the master should read close to but no later than tMSRMAX.
+After reading from the data line, the master must wait until tslot is expired.
+This guarantees sufficient recovery time tREC for the DS1922E to get ready for the next time slot.
+Note that tREC specified herein applies only to a single DS1922E attached to a 1-Wire line.
+For multiple device configurations, tREC must be extended to accommodate the additional 1-Wire device input capacitance.
+Alternatively, an interface that performs active pullup during the 1-Wire recovery time such as the DS2482-x00 or DS2480B 1-Wire line drivers can be used.